tanujnotes/Pentastic/README.md

 ### Dev: [tanujnotes](https://x.com/tanujnotes)

-A ⭐️ will be highly appreciated.
+A ⭐️ to this repo will be highly appreciated.
 Thank you!